 - a) Upon initiation of the home visit, if any patient exhibits any signs or symptoms that would require transport to an emergency department, the MIH team will contact the county dispatch center and request an emergent response. - (1) MIH paramedic will perform all assessments and care based upon current Maryland Medical Protocols for Emergency Medical Services until the appropriate 9-1-1 EMS resource's arrival.
-Patient care may then be transferred to that EMS unit. - (2) MIH paramedic will not perform blood draws (exception: blood glucose and hemoglobin A1c), medication administration, or ALS interventions unless an immediate life-threatening condition has been identified and the local 9-1-1 Center has been notified of need for an emergent response. - b) MIH home visits may be conducted by a paramedic (MIH service-credentialed) or a paramedic/RN team or a paramedic/NP team.
+Patient care may then be transferred to that EMS unit. - (2) MIH paramedic will not provide ALS medications or interventions unless an immediate life-threatening condition has been identified and the local 9-1-1 Center has been notified of need for an emergent response. - b) MIH home visits may be conducted by a paramedic (MIH service-credentialed) or a paramedic/RN team or a paramedic/NP team.